-The AP shall include a Basic variant Multi-Link element in (Re-)Association Response frame that it transmits.
+The AP shall include a Basic variant Multi-Link element in (Re)Association Response frame that it transmits.

-The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include Common Info field and Link Info field.
+The Basic variant Multi-Link element carried in the (Re)Association Response frame shall include Common Info field may include Link Info field. (#1875, 2514, 2596, 3202, 3219, 3244)

-The Common Info field of Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of Multi-Link Control field of the Basic variant Multi-Link element to 1.
+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the following information: . (#1789, 2348)

+— The MLD MAC address of the MLD with which the AP is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

+— The MLD capabilities of the MLD with which the AP is affiliated by setting the MLD Capabilities Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

+— The Transmitting AP Link ID subfield by setting the Transmitting AP Link ID Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

+— The Transmitting AP Change Sequence subfield by setting the Transmitting AP Change Sequence Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

-The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+If the non-AP STA requests one or more link(s) on which the (Re)Association Request frame is not transmitted for multi-link setup, the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the Link Info field that contains one or more Per-STA Profile subelement(s), each of which contains the complete information of an AP affiliated with the AP MLD defined in 35.3.2.3 (Inheritance in a per-STA profile) (#2125) and corresponding to a link that is requested by the non-AP MLD and shall set the Complete Profile subfield of the Per-STA Control field of the Basic variant Multi-Link element to 1 and indicate in the Status Code subfield of the Per-STA Control field of the Basic variant Multi-Link element the following: (#1875, 2514, 2596, 3202, 3219, 3244)

+— SUCCESS if the link is accepted.

+— The failure cause of not accepting the link if the link is not accepted.

+NOTE – If the AP MLD accepts the association request for one or more link(s) at least including the link on which the (Re)Association Request frame is received, the multi-link setup is successful.
+Otherwise, the multi-link setup is failed. (#2596, 3220)

 The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.

-Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the (Re-)Association Request frame and the (Re-)Association Response frame shall not include another Basic variant Multi-Link element.
+Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the (Re)Association Request frame and the (Re)Association Response frame shall not include another Basic variant Multi-Link element.

 TGbe editor: Please add the following subclause 35.3.5.5 (Usage and Rules of Multi-Link element in the context of authentication) as follows: